Word Embedding A Powerful Tool — How To Use Word2Vec GloVe, FastText

 The word2vec algorithm has been extended to create the Global Vectors for Word Representation (GloVe) algorithm.
 GloVe is based on word-context matrix factorisation techniques.
 It first creates a sizable matrix of (words x context) co-occurrence data, in which you count the number of times a word appears in a particular “context” (the columns) for each “word” (the rows).

-Naturally, there are many “contexts” because their size is essentially combinatorial.
+There are many “contexts” because their size is essentially combinatorial.
 When this matrix is factorised, a lower-dimensional (words x features) matrix is produced, with each row creating a vector representation for the corresponding word.
 Typically, this is accomplished by reducing a “reconstruction loss.”
 This loss looks for lower-dimensional models that can account for the majority of the variance in the high-dimensional data.

 GloVe creates an explicit word context or word co-occurrence matrix using statistics across the entire text corpus rather than using a window to define local context, like in Word2Vec.
 The outcome is a learning model that might lead to more effective word embeddings.